 Unless you've been living under a rock, you've probably heard about the legendary scuba diving found in Komodo National Park.
-This is one of the wildest destinations on earth, boasting powerful currents, breathtaking coral gardens, incredible marine life including manta rays, and a spectacular island landscape above water - patrolled by real-life dragons!
+This is one of the wildest destinations on earth, boasting a spectacular island landscape patrolled by real-life dragons.
+And, beneath the surface, divers will find powerful currents, breathtaking coral gardens, and incredible marine life such as manta rays.

-One of the keys to Komodo’s fabulous biodiversity and famously fast-paced currents is its location between two major bodies of water – the Pacific Ocean to the north, and the Indian Ocean to the south.
-The currents that flow between the two converge around Flores Island, in a nutrient-rich blend that breathes life into the region, fueling spectacular coral reefs and supporting marine creatures of all shapes and sizes.
+One of the keys to Komodo’s fabulous biodiversity is its location between two major bodies of water – the Pacific Ocean to the north, and the Indian Ocean to the south.
+The currents that flow between the two converge around Flores Island, in a nutrient-rich blend that breathes life into the region, fuelling spectacular coral reefs and supporting marine creatures of all shapes and sizes.

 The other major factor when it comes to Komodo's incredible underwater wildlife is its position at the heart of Southeast Asia's Coral Triangle.
-This massive geographic region is known as one of the planet's most prolific, host to thousands of species of fish and coral, as well as rare marine mammals and reptiles.
-In fact, Komodo National Park is home to over 1,000 different types of tropical fish, 260 species of coral, and endangered animals including dugong.
+This massive area is known as one of the planet's most biodiverse regions, home to thousands of species of fish and coral, as well as rare marine mammals and reptiles.
+In fact, Komodo National Park is home to over 1,000 different types of tropical fish, 260 species of coral, and endangered animals including dugongs.

 Exploring this region by liveaboard gives guests the power to choose what they see and where, focusing on specific conditions and wildlife in different parts of the park.
 This is also the only way to explore much of this massive geographic region without dedicating your precious holiday time to long boat rides.

-Generally speaking, the stronger the current, the more big fish it will attract, making Komodo the obvious choice for encounters with all kinds of megafauna, including manta rays, sharks, trevally, tuna, and more.
-And with their extended itineraries, liveaboards in Komodo are perfect for adrenaline junkies and fans of high-speed underwater adventure and marine life encounters.
-These multi-day safaris offer the freedom to follow the current, dropping divers in the ideal place to enjoy a fast-paced drift packed with pelagics like sharks and rays.
+Generally speaking, the stronger the current, the more big fish it will attract, making Komodo an obvious choice for encounters with all kinds of large species, including manta rays, sharks, trevally, tuna, and more.
+Thankfully, multi-day dive safaris in Komodo offer the freedom to follow the current, dropping divers in the ideal place to enjoy a fast-paced drift packed with pelagics like sharks and rays.

 North Komodo diving